Our Large Language Model (LLM) is built using the DistilBERT model.

-This language model is pre-trained on thousands of books and the English-language Wikipedia corpus, which helps the framework interpret the intended meaning of a given document or passage.
+This LLM is pre-trained on the entire English-language Wikipedia corpus, which helps the framework interpret the intended meaning of a given document or passage.

-For further information about our algorithm, including a comparison of its performance relative to other text-algorithms widely used in economics, see our paper: “Remote Work across Jobs, Companies, and Space” (2023).
+For further information about our method, including a comparison of its performance relative to other text-algorithms (including recent Generative AI models), see our paper: “Remote Work across Jobs, Companies, and Space” (2023).